dwkanaar/ExampleGithub/README.md

 The purpose of PyTaskExec is to run an executable with different variables.
 In MaSQE we specify the parameters using XML files and the compiled C++ executable can use those variables using the XML parser prof. Anderson wrote.
 So PyTaskExec works in a way to facilitate this for a sweep over parameters by creating a bunch of .xml files based of a template.
-These .xml files are created in separate folders so that the executable can be run in each folder with that folder's xml file.
+These .xml files are created in separate directories so that the executable can be run in each directory with that directory's xml file.
-Then, the resulting output of running the executable with a particular XML file is output in that folder.
+Then, the resulting output of running the executable with a particular XML file is output in that directory.
-Finally, the output data in each folder is collected into a database (.db file).
+Finally, the output data in each directory is collected into a database (.db file).

 ## Step 1.
 Create XML files used for the parameters you want to sweep